-It's slim pickings at the moment.
+It's slim pickings at the moment outside of video.

 As a word of warning: apps are costlier here than are on other platforms, at least while the competition is sparse.
 My favorite game on the new system, Beat Sports, costs $9.99, for example, though the game's developers told me that's due in part because of the promise of more content coming later which they're hoping to give to customers for no extra cost.